SamHarris2020/quotes/index.md

 ### Philosophy/Life
+Today is the first day of the rest of your life.    _Abbie Hoffman_

+You only get one shot at life, which is scary.
+But it sets you free...
+If our life is all we get to experience, then it's the only thing that matters...
+If the universe has no purpose, then we get to dictate what that purpose is.    _Kurzgesagt_

 You will never reach the top climbing this mountain, becuase there is no top, you will see a ledge that looks like the top from where you are, but once you finally get yourself up there thats when you will see the next cliff-face waiting ahead, so just take a momment to celebrate how far you've come and then start climbing again.    _Daniel Floyd_

 Any transition serious enough to alter your definition of self will require not just small adjustments in your way of living and thinking but a full-on metamorphosis.    _Martha Beck_